 Functionality

-The SENTENCE_CASE function capitalizes the first letter of the first word in a string and any word that follows a period (.).
-It leaves other characters, such as numbers, punctuation, and special characters, unchanged.
+The SENTENCE_CASE function capitalizes the first letter of the first word in a string and any word that follows a period.
+It leaves other characters unchanged, and takes no value, so you reference the attribute only.

 Return value